fporrmann/CLAP/README.md

 CLAP is a C++ API aiming to simplify the usage of IP Cores in Xilinx FPGAs:
 - C++ 17, header-only
-- Unified API to access IP Cores via PCIe (Xilinx XDMA), PetaLinux or Bare Metal
+- Unified API to access IP Cores via PCIe (Xilinx XDMA), PetaLinux, or Bare Metal
-- Contains quickly learned interfaces to Xilinx DMA, VDMA, GPIO or user created HLS cores (AP_intf)
+- Contains quickly learned interfaces to Xilinx DMA, VDMA, GPIO, or user-created HLS cores (AP_intf)
 - It makes the time-consuming familiarization with Linux driver development superfluous.
-Write easy-to-debug code running in user-space without caring on low-level device access!
+Write easy-to-debug code running in user space without caring about low-level device access.

 ![Architecture](doc/CLAP_Overview.drawio.svg)

-NOTE: This is work in progress.
+NOTE: This is a work in progress.
 Current limitations:
 - XDMA: Only Linux is supported
 - Bare Metal is under development